 There are some decisions that patients and dentists need to make together.
-For some, the choice of root canal vs extraction and implant is among those choices.
+For some, the choice of root canal vs implant is among those choices.
 There is a limited time when patients do have a choice between these options.
 However, waiting too long can result in the condition of the tooth can decide for them.
-If we talk about the comparison of root canal vs extraction and implant, root canals and dental implants both are equally successful, but implants may need more maintenance.
+If we talk about the comparison of root canal vs implant, root canals, and dental implants, are both equally successful, but implants may need more maintenance.
 To compare root canals and extraction and implants, see our guide from us at Matthews Family Dentistry.

 Root canal treatment is not as painful as many people think.
 In fact, because you get local anesthesia at the start of the procedure, you won’t feel anything during the treatment.

 The dentist cuts into the tooth to insert files for cleaning out the root canals.
 After getting all the infected or inflamed pulp out of the tooth’s root canals, the dentist seals the tooth and inserts a filling.
 You may need a crown placed over the tooth a few days after the procedure, depending on which tooth you had treated.

 There are several instances when a dentist may recommend root canal therapy.
 Often, a dentist may suggest this type of treatment if the tooth has severe decay inside the canals or has a crack that allows bacteria inside that could cause such decay.
 Often, root canal treatment can save a tooth that you would need to have extracted.